mightymax123/trial_repo/README.md

 change made on main right here after the last mess

-change made on line 10 in new1 the newwww boyooooo
+change made on line 10 in the main branch as well newww change